The Discussion Settings are used to control readers comments on your site.

 Users must be registered and logged in to comment

-By default, any one can leave a comment and isn’t required to log into their Edublogs (or CampusPress) account.
-You can restrict comments to logged in Edublogs or CampusPress users by selecting “Users must be registered and logged in to comment”.
+By default, any one can leave a comment and isn’t required to log into their account.
+You can restrict comments to logged in users by selecting “Users must be registered and logged in to comment”.

-We don’t recommend you use this setting as it restricts who can comment; making it harder for readers to leave comments.
+This setting isn’t recommended as it restricts who can comment; making it harder for readers to leave comments.

 Below is what logged out users see if you use this option: